Why should people get vaccinated against the flu?

 Health Canada in partnership with the provinces maintain a database of where the flu shot is offered.
 Most provinces offer the flu shot as part of Canada’s Universal Health Care Program.
 Find a clinic or pharmacy where you can get the flu vaccine or get information about the flu from your province or territory.

 Why do I need a flu vaccine every year?

 A flu vaccine is needed every season for two reasons.
 First, the body’s immune response from vaccination declines over time, so an annual vaccine is needed for optimal protection.
 Second, because flu viruses are constantly changing, the formulation of the flu vaccine is reviewed each year and sometimes updated to keep up with changing flu viruses.
 For the best protection, everyone 6 months and older should get vaccinated annually.

 No. It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against influenza virus infection.
 That’s why it’s better to get vaccinated early in the fall, before the flu season really gets under way.

 What kind of side effects does the vaccine cause?

 You can’t get the flu from the vaccine.
 However, there are, some minor side effects that may occur such as: Soreness, redness, or swelling where the shot was given, Fever (low grade) and Aches.

-Mild Flu symptom can be treated with rest, fluids and over the counter medicines such as Acetaminophen and Ibuprofen to reduce fever and aches.
-Prescription drugs such as Oseltamivir (Tamiflu) (Brand or Generic) can be prescribed at the onset of symptoms to reduce the severity of the flu or prescribed to those who are at high risk of catching the flu.
+Mild flu symptoms can be treated with rest, fluids and over the counter medicines such as Acetaminophen and Ibuprofen to reduce fever and aches.
+Prescription drugs can be prescribed at the onset of symptoms to reduce the severity of the flu or prescribed to those who are at high risk of catching the flu.

 - Influenza.
 Therapeutic Choices.
 Canadian Pharmacists Association (2016)